browserengineering/book/book/chrome.md

     self.height = sum([child.height for child in self.children])
 ```

-With the `display_list` gone, we can also remove the part of `paint`
+With the `display_list` gone, we can also remove the part of
-that handles it.
-Painting all the lines in a paragraph is now just
+`paint`\index{paint} that handles it.
+Painting all the lines in a paragraph
-automatically handled by recursing into the child layout objects.
-So
+is now just automatically handled by recursing into the child layout objects.
-by adding `LineLayout` and `TextLayout` we made `BlockLayout` quite a
+So by adding `LineLayout` and `TextLayout` we made `BlockLayout` quite a
 bit simpler and shared more code between block and inline layout modes.

 You might also be tempted to delete the `flush` method, since it's no